auth0/lock/README.md

 - **autoclose {Boolean}**: Determines whether or not the Lock will be closed automatically after a successful sign in.
 If the Lock is not `closable` it won't be closed even if this option is set to `true`.
 Defaults to `false`.
 - **autofocus {Boolean}**: Determines whether or not the first input on the screen, that is the email or phone number input, should have focus when the Lock is displayed.
 Defaults to `false` when a `container` option is provided or the Lock is being render on a mobile device.
 Otherwise it defaults to `true`.
-- **avatar {Object | null}**: Determines whether or not an avatar and a user name should be displayed on the Lock's header once an email or username has been entered and how to obtain it.
+- **avatar {Object}**: Determines whether or not an avatar and a user name should be displayed on the Lock's header once an email or username has been entered and how to obtain it.
 By default avatars are fetched from [Gravatar](http://gravatar.com/).
 Supplying `null` will disable the functionality.
-To fetch avatar from other provider see [bellow](#avatar-provider).
+To fetch avatar from other provider see [below](#avatar-provider).
 - **container {String}**: The `id` of the html element where the Lock will be rendered.
 This makes the Lock appear inline instead of in a modal window.
 - **languageDictionary {Object}**: Allows to customize every piece of text displayed in the Lock.
 Defaults to `{}`.
 See below [Language Dictionary Specification](#language-dictionary-specification) for the details.
 - **closable {Boolean}**: Determines whether or not the Lock can be closed.
 When a `container` option is provided its value is always `false`, otherwise it defaults to `true`.
-- **popup {Boolean}**: Determines whether or not a popup is shown when authenticating with a social provider.
-Defaults to `false` and passing `true` is discouraged.
-See [below](#popup-mode) for more information.
 - **popupOptions {Object}**: Allows to customize the location of the popup in the screen.
 Any [position and size feature](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Position_and_size_features) allowed by `window.open` is accepted.
 Defaults to `{}`.
-- **rememberLastLogin {Boolean}**: Determines whether or not the email or the phone number will be filled automatically with the one you used the last time.
+- **rememberLastLogin {Boolean}**: Determines whether or not to show a screen that allows you to quickly log in with the account you used the last time.
 Defaults to `true`.
 - **connections {Array}**: List of connection that will be available to perform the authentication.
 It defaults to all enabled connections.

 #### Theming options